 What is the Accumulated Earnings Tax?

-If a C corporation retains earnings (doesn't distribute them to shareholders) above a certain amount, the corporation may be assessed what is called an accumulated earnings tax.
+If a C corporation retains earnings (doesn't distribute them to shareholders) above a certain amount, an amount which the IRS concludes is beyond the reasonable needs of the business, the corporation may be assessed tax penalty called the accumulated earnings tax ( IRC section 531) equal to 20 percent (15% prior to 2013) of accumulated taxable income.

 Purpose of the Tax

-The purpose of the accumulated earnings tax is to discourage the accumulation of earnings it the reason for such accumulation is to allow shareholders to avoid paying taxes on such earnings.
+The purpose of the accumulated earnings tax is to discourage the accumulation of earnings if the reason for such accumulation is to allow shareholders to avoid paying taxes on such earnings by not paying them dividends.
+Keep in mind, this is not a self-assessed tax, it can be imposed via IRS review of a corporation.

 C corporations may accumulate earnings up to $250,000 without incurring an accumulated earnings tax.